luau-lang/rfcs/docs/user-defined-type-functions.md

 <details><summary>`type` library (dropdown)</summary>

 Methods under a different heading (ex: Singleton) imply that the methods are only available for those types.
 All attributes of newly created `type` instances are initialized with empty tables / arrays and `nil`.
-Methods with optional arguments will by default set arguments to the leftmost attribute.
-For instance, `type.newtable(X, Y)` will set properties to be `X`, indexer to be `Y`, and metatable to be `nil`.
-Additionally, all arguments are passed by references.
+All arguments are passed by references.

 #### `type`